cmpayc/react-native-fs-turbo/README.md

   isDirectory: boolean | () => boolean; // Is the file a directory?
 Will be boolean if passed isNewFormat=true };
 ```

+Note: additional conversion of unixtime (number) to Date takes time, so number (unixtime, sec) is returned in the new format.
+For backward compatibility, the Date is returned in the old format.

 ### `readDir(dirpath: string, isNewFormat?: boolean): ReadDirItem[]`